A viral video implied a man was illegally moving ballots. It was a photographer and his equipment.

 “A lot of people screamed and shouted, but they responded to the police when they told them to calm down,” Lawrence Garcia, a city attorney for Detroit, previously told The Washington Post.

-Michigan Secretary of State Jocelyn Benson insisted on Wednesday that ballot-counting in Michigan was proceeding with integrity and urged people to avoid spreading misinformation.
+Michigan Secretary of State Jocelyn Benson insisted Wednesday that ballot-counting in Michigan was proceeding with integrity and urged people to avoid spreading misinformation.

 “In Michigan, the process worked,” she said at a news conference.
 “Our system is secure, accurate, and anyone who tells you otherwise is attacking our democracy or unhappy with the results.”